Bio-inspired tail oscillation enables robot fast crawling on deformable granular terrains: Results and Discussion

 The model assumes that the penetration resistive force, $f_z$, balances the weight of the robot's rear section, \(\frac{1}{2}mg\) (dashed red line in Fig. \ref{fig:penetration}B).
 This balance yields an estimation of penetration depth, $d$, for substrates with a given normal strength.

-To experimentally measure substrate strength, we performed vertical penetration tests.
+To experimentally measure substrate strength, we performed vertical penetration tests (Fig.~\ref{fig:penetration}A).
 Using a linear actuator (Heechoo), each tail was vertically lowered into the same granular medium used in locomotion trials to a depth of 4 cm at 2 cm/s.
 The low speed was chosen because granular resistive forces are largely rate-independent below impact speeds of 20–30 cm/s~\cite{albert1999slow}.
 A force sensor (DYMH-103) was used to measure the penetration resistive forces exerted on the tail.
-To evaluate how different tail sizes affect sinkage depth, six different base areas were tested, with five trials per condition (Fig.~\ref{fig:penetration}).
+To evaluate how different tail sizes affect sinkage depth, six different base areas were tested, with five trials per condition.

 For all trials, the penetration force, \( f_z \), increased linearly with the insertion depth, \( d \) (Fig. \ref{fig:penetration}B).
 This is consistent with previous granular physics literature~\cite{albert1999slow,katsuragi2007unified}.
 The slope of force per depth, \( k_z \), referred to as the penetration resistance, captures the normal strength of the deformable terrain in granular physics~\cite{nedderman1992statics,qian2015principles}.
-Using the measured values of $k_z$, the model estimates the penetration depth for each tail size (Fig. \ref{fig:overall_depth}A).
+Using the measured values of $k_z$, the model estimates the sinkage for each tail size.

-To validate the model-predicted insertion depth, we compared the modeled penetration depth with the experimentally measured depths averaged from the first three steps of locomotion trials (Fig. \ref{fig:video_insertiondepth}F, H).
-Model predictions aligned well with experimental measurements, and revealed that the penetration resistance scaled linearly with tail size (Fig. \ref{fig:penetration}C).
-This dependence explains the reduced sinkage observed with larger tails.

-Model-predicted sinkage depth also explained the size-dependent effectiveness of the oscillation strategy.
+The model-predicted sinkage captured the trend observed from the locomotion trails (Fig. \ref{fig:overall_depth}A), and explained the size-dependent effectiveness of the oscillation strategy.
 As discussed in Sec. \ref{sec:oscillation-effect}, tail oscillation locally fluidizes the granular medium, reducing penetration resistance.
-Notably, the amount of reduction was approximately the same, 0.35 N/cm for small ($A$ = 2 cm$^2$) and 0.51 N/cm for large ($A$ = 16 cm$^2$) tail sizes (Fig. \ref{fig:penetration}C).
+Notably, the amount of reduction was comparable for small ($A$ = 2 cm$^2$) and large ($A$ = 16 cm$^2$) tail sizes (Fig. \ref{fig:penetration}C).
 Consequently, smaller tails experienced disproportionately greater sinkage under oscillation (Fig.~\ref{fig:overall_depth}A), diminishing the locomotion benefits observed in experiments.

 \paragraph{Modeling body drag to co-optimizing tail morphology and action}